-We have a business strategy that would not exist without sustainability.
-For us to become a major player in European EV charging, we believe that our sustainable legacy and unwavering commitment to doing good will set us apart from everyone else in our market.
-Our entire business model would not exist if the issue of sustainability had not come up in the transportation industry since everyone would still be using combustion engines to drive.
-We structure and create our goal-achieving plans using the strategy cascade as we work towards this objective.
+Mer would not exist without Sustainability.
+That is why Sustainability is existential to us.
+We believe that our sustainable legacy and unwavering commitment to do good will set us apart from everyone else in the EV-market.
+We structure and create our goal-achieving plans using the strategy cascade.